-Courses that lead to the Associate in Arts, Associate in Engineering, Associate in Fine Arts, and Associate in Science degrees are offered at the freshmen and sophomore levels.
+Courses that lead to the Associate in Arts, Associate in Arts in Teacher Preparation, Associate in Engineering, Associate in Fine Arts, Associate in Science, and Associate in Science in Teacher Preparation degrees are offered at the freshmen and sophomore levels.
 Credits earned in college transfer courses may be transferred to senior colleges and universities where students may pursue a program of study leading to a baccalaureate degree.
 Advisors assist students in selecting courses that will be appropriate for baccalaureate degree programs at senior institutions.